Fundamental Rights Part-I

 Correct Answer: (c) Article 22.2 - Parliament may by law prescribe the circumstances under which a person may be detained for a period longer than three months.

-Solution:As per Article 22(2), Every person who is arrested and detained in custody shall be produced before the nearest magistrate within a period of twenty-four hours of such arrest, excluding the time necessary for the journey from the place of arrest to the court of the magistrate.
+Article 22(2) further provides that the person arrested or detained in custody must be produced before the nearest Magistrate within 24 hours of his arrest or detention.
+This time period does not include the time taken to travel from the place of arrest to the court of the Magistrate.

 80. Under the Preventive Detention Act, a person can be arrested without trial for- [U.P.
 Lower Sub.
 (Pre) 2013]